ontohub/ontohub/doc/backup_and_restore_of_ontohub_data.md

 * It activates the maintenance mode.
 * It restores the PostgreSQL dump `ontohub_sql_dump.postgresql`.
 This drops and recreates the whole database.
 In order to drop the database, there must be no other active connection to it.
 * It moves the current (pre-restore) repositories to a temporary directory (which one will be printed to stdout).
 This is done because the admin can do something with the repositories if restore fails.
 * It extracts the repository archive `ontohub_repositories.tar.gz` to the Ontohub instance.
 This is first tried with `sudo` because the permissions/file mode are only restored if executed with super user rights.
-If canceled (<kbd>CTRL</kbd>+<kbd>C</kbd>) or the wrong password is entered three times, the archive is extracted without `sudo`.
+If cancelled (<kbd>CTRL</kbd>+<kbd>C</kbd>) or the wrong password is entered three times, the archive is extracted without `sudo`.
+The use of `sudo` is required to restore file permissions of the git repositories.
+If cancelled, the file permissions need to be set manually with `chown`.
 * It deletes the repositories which were moved to a temporary directory.
 * It deactivates the maintenance mode.